aws/iot-atlas/src/README.md

 This is by design by including the `/src/hugo/public/*` statement in the main `.gitignore` file.

-As the website is statically generated through build process and the synched to an Amazon S3 bucket, there is no need to keep the content locally in the repository.
+As the website is statically generated through a build process and synched to an Amazon S3 bucket, there is no need to keep the content locally in the repository.
 It is only used for local validation of content.

 **When adding or changing the weight of an article, the left-side menu is not updating even with a browser refresh.
 How can I see the new structure?**